apache/uniffle-website/community/how to release.md

 [Incubator community Vote Link]

-Many thanks for all our mentors helping us with the release procedure, and all IPMC members helping us to review and vote for Apache Uniffle (Incubating) release.
+Many thanks for all our mentors helping us with the release procedure, and all IPMC members helping us to review and vote for Apache Uniffle release.
 I will be working on publishing the artifacts soon.

 Thanks
-On behalf of Apache Uniffle (Incubating) community
+On behalf of Apache Uniffle community
 ```
 ## 5 Official release